huzaifahp7/huzaifahp7.github.io/_writing/07-06-2025-shama-parvana.md

 ### From self-annihilation to divine union.

-While waiting for my ride to the airport, I watched a moth flutter toward a soft glow coming from a corner light.
-It was strange because the usual streetlamp, which happened to me much brighter, didn’t seem to catch its attention.
+While waiting for my ride to the airport, I watched a moth flutter toward a soft glow coming from a light in a small pocket on the street.
+It was strange because the usual streetlamp, which happened to be much brighter, didn’t seem to catch its attention.
 Something  more diffused had its full attention.

 I often come across the metaphor *shama-parwana* (like a moth to a flame) in various texts, especially in Urdu literature.
 It symbolizes a reckless devotion and self-annihilation in the pursuit of truth.
 But what struck me was this: